-This clause specifies an ASN.1 built-in module which contains the definition of a value reference name for each character from ISO/IEC 10646-1, where each name references a UniversalString value of size 1.
-This module also contains the definition of a type reference name for each collection of characters from ISO/IEC 10646-1, where each name references a subset of the UniversalString type.
+This clause specifies an ASN.1 built-in module which contains the definition of a value reference name for each character from ISO/IEC 10646, where each name references a universalstring value of size 1.
+This module also contains the definition of a type reference name for each collection of characters from ISO/IEC 10646, where each name references a subset of the universalstring type.
+Finally, it contains the definition of a "typereference" name for the set of characters in each general category of character properties that are listed in 4.5 of The Unicode Standard, where each name references a subset of the universalstring type.

 NOTE - These values are available for use in the value notation of the universalstring type and types derived from it.
-All of the value and type references defined in the module specified in 38.1 are exported and must be imported by any module that uses them.
+All of the value and type references defined in the module specified in 42.1 are exported and must be imported by any module that uses them.

-38.1 Specification of the ASN.1 Module "ASN1-CHARACTER-MODULE"
+42.1 Specification of the ASN.1 Module "ASN1-CHARACTER-MODULE"